 The grass needs to be short for grass tennis courts.
 Around 19mm is ok, but if you can cut it a bit shorter, the court will play better (however, this will require more maintenance on your part in terms of regular mowing and rolling).
 Mark out the areas of the court very carefully.
 Start with the perimeter and work your way inwards.
 You can then paint the lines using spray paint.

-If the think the cost and maintenance requirements for an actual grass court are too much, then why not consider an artificial one instead.
+If you think the cost and maintenance requirements for an actual grass court are too much, then why not consider an artificial one instead.

 Over at TigerTurf, they talk about this process in more detail, but you would need a sub-base foundation of primary aggregate to help with drainage, with a layer of porous asphalt on top.
 Only after this is all in place can you add the synthetic grass.